trilogy-group/ws-eng-unity-assessment/README.md

 1. Follow [the instructions below](#getting-started) to set up your project.
     * Please **do not fork this repository**, instead just clone it on your local machine.
     * Make sure to leverage any third-party libraries needed to keep the code as small as possible.
-We have provided a few pre-installed libraries that we think will be useful.
+    * We have provided all the visual assets and a few pre-installed libraries that you can directly use.
 2. Read [the requirements](#requirements) and [the grading criteria below](#grading).
 Implement the feature, following the given requirements.
 3. Record a max 1-minute demo video, briefly showing the features you have implemented, following the Acceptance Test below.
-    * You will share your recording as a video file (any major format is acceptable: LV, MOV, MPEG, MPG, MP4, WEBM, WMV).
+    * Please share your recording as a video file (any major format is acceptable: LV, MOV, MPEG, MPG, MP4, WEBM, WMV).
     * We recommend using the native OS screen recording feature ([Mac](https://support.apple.com/en-us/102618), [Windows](https://www.microsoft.com/en-us/windows/learning-center/how-to-record-screen-windows-11))
+    * You do not need to narrate or explain the code structure.
+Please just focus on demonstrating the functionality.
 4. Submit your work by following [the instructions below](#submitting-your-work).

 ## Getting Started
 1. **Download the Unity version** - Start by downloading the same Unity version used by this project ```2022.3.15f1```
-2. **Clone the Repository** - Clone this repository to your local machine.
+2. **Clone the Repository** - Run `git clone -b rwa/unity-development-v2 https://github.com/trilogy-group/ws-eng-unity-assessment` locally.
 3. **Open the Project** - Open Unity Hub, click 'Add', navigate to the cloned repository, and add the project.

 ## Requirements
 Build a 3D Unity game based on the following requirements:
 * Use [this API](https://ga1vqcu3o1.execute-api.us-east-1.amazonaws.com/Assessment/stack) to fetch data about the Stacks.
     * There are 3 stacks for 3 different grades (6th, 7th, and 8th grade).